-The students’ preparation for college is enhanced by their participation in a five week residential program before starting Fall semester.
+The students’ preparation for college is enhanced by their participation in a five-week commuter program before starting Fall semester.
 Student support and academic counseling are continued throughout the academic year.
-During the ConnCAS/ EA²P residential summer program, academic courses in math and English will be reinforced with tutorial sessions designed to prepare students for academic life.
+During the EA²P commuter summer program, academic courses in math and writing will be reinforced with tutorial sessions designed to prepare students for academic life.
 Transitional workshops and campus presentations are created to promote achievement and student success in college.
-Students will also participate in leadership and teambuilding activities provided by our P.A.S.S. program (Programs for Achieving Student Success), Wide Angle Vision and various other departments on campus throughout the summer and academic year.
+Students will also participate in leadership and teambuilding activities provided by our P.A.S.S. program (Promoting Academically Successful Students), Wide Angle Vision, and various other departments on campus throughout the summer and academic year.

-Tuition for the ConnCAS/ EA²P summer program is based on the EFC (Expected Family Contribution) which is determined by information submitted on the Free Application for Federal Student Aid (FAFSA) form.
-Students must submit a complete FAFSA form to the Department of Education listing WCSU’s school code 001380.
+Tuition for the EA²P summer program is based on the EFC (Expected Family Contribution) which is determined by information submitted on the FAFSA (Free Application for Federal Student Aid) form.
+Students must submit a completed FAFSA form to the Department of Education listing WCSU’s school code 001380.

-The transition to college will be much simpler for ConnCAS/ EA²P students when they begin their college careers in the Fall.
-Students will already be familiar with the campus and faculty, and will have support from the ConnCAS/ EA²P staff and counselors.
+The transition to college will be much simpler for EA²P students when they begin their college careers in the Fall.
+Students will already be familiar with the campus, faculty and resources, as well as support from the EA²P staff and counselors.

 Follow us on!

-All students interested in the WCSU ConnCAS/ EA²P program should send a completed application along with the following requirements to the Pre-Collegiate & Access Program:
+All students interested in the WCSU EA²P please call the Pre-Collegiate & Access Programs office